DarrelMoxam/Starbucks-Capstone-Challenge/README.md

 time (int) : time in hours since start of test. value (dict of strings) : it can hold the values of ‘offer id’,’amount’,’reward’ and/or ‘difficulty’.

+ Primary Questions for the project
+What is the proportion of clients who have completed the offers based on Gender?
+Image for post
+2. What is the proportion of clients who have completed the offers based on their Age?
+Image for post
+3. What is the proportion of clients who have completed the offers based on their Income Level?
+Image for post
+4. What is the best performing model?
+RandomForestClassifier works best with a final accuracy score on the testing data being 0.7947 and final F-score on the testing data: 0.6121
+Image for post
+Conclusion
+In this project, we explored the Starbucks data set, analyzed, visualized to provide a solution to our queries along with creating 3 supervised machine learning models, and optimized the best one to answer our questions of interest.
+The model can be used to drive the necessary steps to decide on how to go about promoting offers to customers.

 Medium BLOG post- https://medium.com/@mrmoxam/project-overview-8c4b42190383